Banking » 9 Highest Rates For Savings Accounts in the USA

 Interest is earned on money that previously earned interest.
 This cycle leads to increasing interest as balances get bigger and bigger.

-High-interest savings accounts currently earn around 16 times more than the national rate.
-That makes a big difference in what 0.40 percent will make you.
-For example:
+High-interest savings accounts currently earn around 10 times more than the national rate.
+That makes a big difference, for example:

 If you’re not earning that “interest-on-interest” (compound interest) in a high-yield savings account, you’re leaving money on the table.